heliaxdev/juvix/doc/CONTRIBUTING.md

 - Run `make format` to automatically format your code.
 - Any changes to code style should be submitted as pull requests to https://github.com/cryptiumlabs/ormolu

+## Documentation

+Add a brief description of any module you create before the module and after pragmas.
+Start each line of the description with `--`.
+The first line of the description should be `--|`.
+E.g., see [this](https://github.com/cryptiumlabs/juvix/blob/15ca9e5e602d24cf09fe87fc059e3e0ee78ad6db/src/Juvix/Encoding/Encoding.hs#L3).

 ## Branch usage

 The mainline branch is `develop` (this will change post-1.0.0).
 Feature development should be done on feature branches.